DeMaCS-UNICAL/DaRLing/README.md

 ### License

-*DaRLing* licensed under the Apache License, Version 2.0.
+*DaRLing* is licensed under the Apache License, Version 2.0.

 For further information, contact fiorentino@mat.unical.it, manna@mat.unical.it and zangari@mat.unical.it.

+### ICLP 2020

+Benchmarks relative to ICLP 2020 submission can be downloaded [here](https://file.io/irVm1L8I?expires=6m).